TommyTeoo/Contact-Form-7-Multi-Step/README.md

 # Contact-Form-7-Multi-Step (Lite version)

+<strong>We will update the code soon.
+Please follow us to get news about free WordPress plugin :)

 <strong>Are you using contact Form 7?
 This is a nice plugin for you!</strong>

 <p><strong>Contact Form 7 Multi-Step</strong> help you can add multi-step for your form.
 This is the best way if you form is long and want to display simple for users.</p>